frudakisk/CustomersShoppingCart/README.md

 # Project Overview
+This is our COP 4331 Project where the application goal is to imitate an online shopping experience.
 For this project, we will be developing a shopping cart application.
 When the user opens the application, they will be presented with a login window.
 Depending on if they have an account or not, they will either log in or sign up.
 Once an account is created, depending on what kind of account they have (a customer or the seller), the application performs different functions.
 Customers will be able to purchase items from the seller.
 Sellers will be able to manage their inventory.

 # Minimal Functional Specification